jeka-dev/jeka/README.md

 ##  What is JeKa ?

-<strong>JeKa</strong> is a build tool that allows users to build or run directly run Java/Kotlin applications.
+<strong>Jeka</strong> is a Java build tool that allows users to build, script or run directly Java/Kotlin applications.

 Its key features include:

 -  **JDKs Management:** Automatically downloads and selects the appropriate JDKs.
 No need to have Java already installed on the host machine.

 -  **Direct App Execution:** Runs applications directly from their Git repository, providing a means to distribute Java applications as source.

 -  **Portable Builds:** JeKa downloads everything needed for a build (JDKs, NodeJs, OpenAPI tooling, etc. including JeKa itself!)

 -  **Easily Extendable:** JeKa comes with a simple plugin mechanism for easy extension.

 -  **Customizable:** JeKa can be configured with concise **property files** for generic cases, or by **Java code** for specific needs.

+-  **Friendliness:** JeKa offers concise configuration and easy troubleshooting for Java developers.

 ## Use-cases

 - **Use Java for scripting:** JeKa makes it ridiculously easy to write and execute scripts using the Java language.

-  Write your automated task directly in Java and execute it from anywhere without any setup.
+  Write your automated tasks directly in Java and execute them from anywhere, without any setup.

 - **Create portable builds - pipelines:** Combine the build and scripting capabilities of Jeka to create complete CI/CD pipelines that run everywhere (from Windows desktop to cloud CI/CD).